AndreaNardinocchi/placemark/README.md

 ```

-Finally, the **connect.js** file was created establish a connection to the database and logging errors to the console.
+Finally, the **connect.js** file was created to establish a connection to the database, and logging errors to the console.
 The **db.js** is also updated to introduce an option to connect to mongo if selected.

 ### Source attribution